adithyan403/remote-mysql-connector/README.md

 # remote-mysql-connector
-a remote mysql server client in python
+A remote mysql server client in python.
+This project is in developing mode only all eligible pull requests will be accepted.